 We would drive cross-country to get to these shows.
 I was only 8 years old when I started going, and I would just hand out samples.

 In my teens, we started going to bigger venues because people were starting to understand that there was a large market for naturally derived, clean products.
-Looking back, it’s incredible to realize that we were one of the first natural menopause relief products that help women balance their hormones.
+Looking back, it’s incredible to realize that At Last Naturals was one of the first companies to develop menopause relief products with natural ingredients like wild yam.

 Eventually, in the mid-80s, my dad started working with a homeopathic doctor in California.
 Together, they formulated a line of products that help to balance hormones using wild yam extract.